Agapetes serpens - Himalayan Blueberry

-• Light: Bright, indirect light.
+• Light: Medium to bright, indirect light.
 Hot afternoon sunlight might harm the plant.

 • Water: This plant prefers even moisture and does not like to dry out.

-• Considerations: This plant does not tolerate extremely hot weather.
+• Considerations: This plant does not tolerate extreme hot weather.
 It can handle mild frost, but does not like temperatures above 85F.
-Hummingbirds love the blooms!
+Hummingbirds love the blooms almost as much as we do!